jsc604/My-Workout-Pal/README.md

-# Workout Tracker
+# My Workout Pal
-Welcome to Workout Tracker, the ultimate fitness companion built using Expo, React Native,TypeScript, and Firebase.
-With Workout Tracker, you can create and track your workouts like never before, all while enjoying a beautiful and intuitive user interface.
+Welcome to My Workout Pal, the ultimate fitness companion built using Expo, React Native,TypeScript, and Firebase.
+With My Workout Pal, you can create and track your workouts like never before, all while enjoying a beautiful and intuitive user interface.

 **The app is built for mobile use so larger desktop screens may experience a stretched display.**

-Here is a link to the [Workout Tracker](https://workouttracker-2da55.web.app/)
+Here is a link to [My Workout Pal](https://myworkoutpal.com/)

 # Features
 * Create custom workouts tailored to your fitness goals and preferences